isomerpages/moh-vaccinegov/_locations/polyclinics.md

 title: Polyclinics
 permalink: /locations-polyclinics/
 ---
+Locations that are administering the Covid-19 Vaccines.

+**For COVID-19 vaccination at the Polyclinics:**

+*   Walk-ins only accepted for persons aged 80 years and above.
+*   For all other age groups, polyclinics will only accept appointments made via the National Appointment System which can be accessed via the SMS invitation.
+*   Alternatively, individuals can visit the nearest Joint Testing & Vaccination Centre (JTVC) which has higher vaccination capacity.

+**Normal Operating Hours:**
+8am – 4.30pm Monday – Friday,
+8am – 12.30pm Saturday

+**Break:**
+1pm – 2pm

+**Last Walk-in:**
+11.30am (morning session) and 3.30pm (afternoon session) Monday – Friday,
+11.30am Saturday

 **To book an appointment for paediatric vaccination:**<br>
 * Refer to polyclinics indicated with “Moderna/Spikevax (6 months to 4 years) or “Pfizer/Comirnaty (Adults & Children aged 5 to 11 years) vaccine type<br>
 * Polyclinics only accept appointments made via the National Appointment System (NAS) for now<br>